Wisconsin Leather Company Building: History

-The company finally incorporated in 1881.
+The company was finally incorporated in 1881.
 Wisconsin Leather's tannery at Two Rivers closed in 1887, due to the dwindling supply of tanbark there, and in the same year the company failed financially.
 By 1888 the company had relocated its offices and production had shrunk to $250,000, with 100 employees.
 In 1889 the remains of Wisconsin Leather were bought by competitor Pfister and Vogel.
 Wisconsin Leather's failure may have been due to old-fashioned business practices.
 It was not due to dwindling demand for leather, since the leather industry in Milwaukee continued for another 30 years - peaking during World War I.

 Charles L. Kiewert bought the building on Huron Street in 1885, and sold brewing and bottling supplies there until 1920.